tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/09-dicts-02/readme.md

 2. Answer each question by printing the expected result using bracket notation for the `show` dictionary.

-3. Execute the Python program.

-    * Open the command line.

-    * Run `source activate PythonData` to activate your virtual environment.

-    * Navigate to the directory that is holding this code drill.

-    * Run `python filename.py` to test your output.

 ## Hint

 In this activity, you may find that you're repeating yourself a lot.
 It may be helpful to create variables that point to different locations within the dictionary.
 For example: